mrapp-ke/Boomer-Datasets/README.md

 *Jesse Read.
 Scalable multi-label classification.
 PhD Thesis, University of Waikato, 2010.*

-A datset that was created from the Language Log Forum, where various topics related to language were discussed.
+A dataset that was created from the Language Log Forum, where various topics related to language were discussed.

 #### Mediamill